 - Offers perspective on how to make the business case internally by laying out how valuing natural capital helps business.

 - Gives us a framework for implementation and a thorough description of (or links to) the best tools for valuing and managing natural capital.

 - Opens up collaboration opportunities by listing programs that need more partners and builds a network of professionals (with 2Degrees Network) who are working on these issues.

 The case studies are ostensibly the core of the site.
 Project managers, facility heads, executives who make capital decisions, sustainability managers, and many others can learn from the work that leading companies have done already.
-Managing natural capital is a young field, but Dow, for example, is now three years into its six-year partnership with The Nature Conservancy to “recognize, value, and incorporate the value of nature into business decisions, strategies and goals.”
-(The company just released the latest update on the partnership.)
+Managing natural capital is a young field, but Dow, for example, is now three years into its six-year partnership with The Nature Conservancy to “recognize, value, and incorporate the value of nature into business decisions, strategies and goals.".
 The Hub is a place to start your research and learn from Dow and many others.

 On the site, you can find stories of completed projects or prospective collaborations that need more partners to get off the ground.
 In the first category, you’ll find stories like the one about Grupo Bimbo, the Mexican food company that owns Sara Lee, Hostess, and Pepperidge Farms.
 Bimbo needed to manage stormwater around a site in Pennsylvania.
 Using natural or “green” infrastructure such as rain gardens and forest buffers — versus “gray”, manmade systems like retention ponds and pipes — the company reduced ongoing operating costs and avoided the complications of burying pipes in sensitive ecosystems.